youniyouwo1979/BuggyCarsAutomatedTest/BuggyCars.AutomatedTest/README.md

 1. Launch the automation code in Visual Studio:

--> Launch the visual studio, select 'Open a project or solution' -> Locate the local folder where the automation repository is cloned, and select solution file 'BuggyCars.AutomatedTest.sln'
+Step 1: Launch the visual studio, select 'Open a project or solution' Step 2: Locate the local folder where the automation repository is cloned, and select solution file 'BuggyCars.AutomatedTest.sln'

 Note: The target framework of the project is .NET 5.0.
 When the solution is opened, it could shows some error, and it would prompt to install .NET 5.0